djcas9/envdb/README.md

 # TODO

   * TLS for the agent/server communications (top of list)
-  * Agent/Server auth, verification and validation.
+  * Node/Server auth, verification and validation.
-  * Code cleanup.
+  * Code cleanup (will continue forever).